alkurbatov/dotfiles/man/emacs_keys.md

 C-x C-c - exit emacs (C should be pressed down).
 C-g - interrupt currently running command, reset currently entered command, etc.
 C-x z - repeat the last command.
-C-x Esc Esc - put the last command into the minibuffer.
+C-x Esc Esc - put the last command into the mini buffer.
 (after put the last command) M-p - put older command.
-M-x man - read manpages.
+M-x man - read man pages.
 M-x calendar - start the embedded calendar.
 (while in the calendar) M-x holidays - show list of holidays.
 (while in the calendar) x - highlight all holidays in the calendar.